-The Council has entered into a joint venture with Your Housing to provide affordable housing across the District and during 2011/12 issued a £1,108,000 debenture to the joint venture company Ascent LLP Ascent.
-A further £351,566 was drawn in 2012/13.
+The Council has entered into a joint venture with Your Housing Group to provide affordable housing across the District and has made a commitment to provide a $\pounds 5,000,000$ debenture.
+As at 31st March 2013, $\pounds 1,459,566$ of the debenture facility had been drawn by the joint venture company Ascent Housing LLP.
+A further $\pounds 1,952,663$ was drawn in 2013/14.
 The debenture is to be fully repaid within a 25 year period.

-Interest charged on the debenture is currently set at a rate below which Ascent could expect to pay on a comparable loan from the market, therefore the loan is deemed to be a material soft loan.
+Interest charged on the debenture is currently set at a rate below which Ascent Housing LLP could expect to pay on a comparable loan from the market, therefore the loan is deemed to be a material soft loan.
 Consequently, the value of the debenture is discounted to the present value of the future cash flows.